All about DTI

 Which trainings does the DTI scholarship cover?

 The DTI scholarship can cover full-spectrum, birth, and postpartum doula training.
-You will specify in your scholarship application which training you would like to attend.
-Please click HERE
+You will specify in your scholarship application which training you are interested in.

 When will I know if I have received a scholarship?